BINPIPE/simple-cicd-ec2/README.md

 ::Steps::

-- Deploy 3 EC2 instances (Ansible,Jenkins & WebServer)
+- Deploy 2 EC2 instances (Ansible+Jenkins & WebServer)
 - Deploy Playbooks to set up each of the above
 - Create Pipeline in Jenkins
 - Deploy the simple-website from `https://github.com/BINPIPE/simple-website` via the simple pipeline.